Appalalala/SC1015-Mini-Project/README.md

 ## Variables Chosen from Each Category
-   - From each category of variables, we picked the variable with the highest correlation to Heart Attack Risk to be used in our Machine Learning Model to predict Heart Attack Risk
+   - From each category, we picked the variable with the highest correlation to Heart Attack Risk to be used in our Machine Learning Model to predict Heart Attack Risk

 <img src="https://github.com/harikrishnan-vinod/SC1015-Mini-Project/assets/161003075/153801ad-e569-4f31-a208-9fe2ddf0651f" width="600">